-Figure 1 depicts the operations at LAX during the midnight to 1:00 a.m. period as well as the locations of the complainants.
+Figure 1 depicts the operations at LAX between midnight and 1:00 a.m. as well as the locations of the complainants for the night of January 27, 2012.
 The figure highlights one of the seven non-conforming flight tracks and lists information on the aircraft type, runway used, and wind conditions at the time it departed.